Yashika24-U/Todo-Assesment/README.md

-his is a simple yet powerful To-Do List application built with ReactJS, TailwindCSS, and React DnD.
+This is a simple yet powerful To-Do List application built with ReactJS, TailwindCSS, and React DnD.
 It allows users to:
 Holygrail layout
 ✅ Add tasks
 ✅ Mark tasks as completed